 Ernö Goldfinger, architect, furniture and toy designer (yes, toy designer) was born into a wealthy, Jewish family in Budapest.
 The family business involved lumber which led to Ernö spending his early years deep in the heart of the Austro-Hungarian Empire in Szaszregen, Transylvania in the Carpathian Mountains and in the Austrian Alps.
 When he was ten, Ernö was brought back to Budapest to be educated and later continued his studies in Vienna.
 By the time he’d finished school, the Empire had collapsed, the family had moved to Vienna, there was an assumption he would study engineering and remain close to home.

 Instead, he headed to Paris in 1920 to study at the École des Beaux-Arts.
-He hung out with the best, Man Ray, Lee Miller, Max Ernst and more.
-He visited every important exhibition including the 1925 Exposition, entered design competitions, ingested the Parisienne cultural vibe and revelled in the best of the city during les années folles, it was here that his political views became fully formed or perhaps another way of thinking of it, Paris was the place where he publicly defined himself as communist, at least in name.
+He hung out with the best, Man Ray, Lee Miller, Max Ernst and more, visiting every important exhibition, including the 1925 Exposition.
+Goldfinger entered design competitions, ingested the Parisienne cultural vibe and revelled in the best of the city during les années folles; it was here that his political views became fully formed or perhaps another way of thinking of it, Paris was the place where he publicly defined himself as communist, at least in name.
 Something of a stumbling block for the impatient, headstrong and pretty blunt student Ernö was the daily grind at L’École.
-It was far too conventional and frustrating to the new breed of post WW1 students who wanted a different experience…. perhaps they were hearing what their cousins in Dessau were getting up to.
+It was far too conventional and frustrating for the new breed of post-WW1 students who wanted a different experience…. perhaps they were hearing what their cousins in Dessau were getting up to.
 Ernö and his fellow students formed a ‘commune’ within the school.
-Goldfinger’s commune contacted Corbusier (who Goldfinger hugely admired) and this led to the group choosing Auguste Perret as their Maître.
-The relationship went further when Perret opened his own studio and offered the students, including Goldfinger, a different kind of design experience.
-In English Heritage’ Preserving Post-War Heritage, Perret is credited with giving Goldfinger a ‘mastery of concrete’.
+Goldfinger’s commune contacted Corbusier (whom Goldfinger hugely admired), and this led to the group choosing Auguste Perret as their Maître.
+The relationship went further when Perret opened his studio and offered the students, including Goldfinger, a different design experience.
+In English Heritage Preserving Post-War Heritage, Perret is credited with giving Goldfinger a ‘mastery of concrete’.

-Fellow student, Andre Szivessy (aka Andre Sive) went into business with Goldfinger in 1924.
-Their company specialised in furniture and interior designs.
-Their collaboration ended in 1929, Goldfinger wanted to fly solo and opened his own office focussing on interior designs.
+Fellow student Andre Szivessy (aka Andre Sive) went into business with Goldfinger in 1924.
+Their company specialised in furniture and interior designs; the collaboration ended in 1929; Goldfinger wanted to fly solo and opened his own office focussing on interior designs.
 Architecture did not figure in this new project because, quite simply, he was not offered commissions.
-Sive was certainly not left behind and went on to a highly rewarding career, he was later a jury member for the planning of the new capital city, Brasilia.
+Sive was certainly not left behind and went on to a highly rewarding career, and he was later a jury member for the planning of the new capital city, Brasilia.

-Perhaps Goldfinger’s career and life may have developed differently (with all the potential for tragedy), however, politics forced a decision, he was not a French national, he needed to make a very real choice, whether to leave Paris behind and come to England in the wake of the rise of fascism or take his chances.
+Perhaps Goldfinger’s career and life may have developed differently (with all the potential for tragedy); however, politics forced a decision; he was not a French national; he needed to make a very real choice, whether to leave Paris behind and come to England in the wake of the rise of fascism or take his chances.
 Ursula had already returned home with baby Peter.
 This would not be an unusual step for Goldfinger, he’d be joining a stellar list of emigré designers who had fled to England bringing with them their knowledge and passion for the Modernist movement.
-In the end, it was the Abbatts who encouraged Ernö to make the move in 1934 to London to join Ursula and Peter.
-As it happens he had dipped his toe into working in England in 1927 when he accepted a commission to redesign a shop for the American high-priestess of beauty, Helena Rubinstein.
+In the end, the Abbatts encouraged Ernö to move in 1934 to London to join Ursula and Peter.
+As it happens, he had dipped his toe into working in England in 1927 when he accepted a commission to redesign a shop for the American high priestess of beauty, Helena Rubinstein.
 She hated the design and they got into a legal tangle about fees.

-The Goldfingers became part of the Lawn Flats circle of Molly and Jack Prichard, although they chose and could afford, to live elsewhere, at Highpoint I in Highgate which had been built by fellow emigrée, Lubetkin, who Ernö had known in Paris.
+Settled in England, the Goldfingers’ became part of the Lawn Road Flats circle of Molly and Jack Prichard, although they chose not to live in the apartment block, instead close by at Highpoint I in Highgate, which had been built by fellow emigrée, Lubetkin, whom Ernö had known in Paris.
 Ernö was invited to become a member of the MARS group and later became the ‘Honorary Editor’ of their bulletins.

-The Abbatts became more and more important figures in Ernö’s life, according to the Architectural Review, ‘Goldfinger was soon designing toys, logos, exhibitions and catalogues for the Abbatts, as well as adapting their workshop in Midford Place, off Tottenham Court Road, London, with FRS Yorke as ‘local architect.’
-The structure at that time for emigree architects was that they needed to work with an architect who was both British based and accredited – MARS co-founder Yorke fulfilled that role for Goldfinger on this project.
+The design team became more and more important figures in Ernö’s life; according to the Architectural Review, ‘Goldfinger was soon designing toys, logos, exhibitions and catalogues for the Abbatts, as well as adapting their workshop in Midford Place, off Tottenham Court Road, London, with FRS Yorke as ‘local architect.’
+The structure at that time for emigree architects was that they needed to work with an architect who was both British-based and accredited – MARS co-founder Yorke fulfilled that role for Goldfinger on this project.

 Goldfinger and Mary Medd (née Crowley) were commissioned in 1934 to design an experimental nursery in the Abbatts home for the Contemporary Industrial Design Exhibition.
-Up until then, a nursery in a British home would have had a distinctly Victorian feel to it.
+Until then, a nursery in a British home would have had a distinctly Victorian feel.
 Bearing in mind that for Mary and Paul their home was completely entwined in a passion they now shared with Goldfinger and that their flat also doubled as the HQ for the Nursery Schools Association, it made perfect sense that the prototype nursery Goldfinger and Medd designed should be installed in a private household.
 The Abbatts entirely understood the power of showing a wider audience the design in a real setting.
 The toys, naturally, were designed by the Abbatts.
-Goldfinger was also creating furniture for his own home such as an incredibly clever children’s table that expands as a child grows.
-He also designed a climbing frame known as the Abbatt Frame which remained in production well into the 1960s.
+Goldfinger was also creating furniture for his own home, such as an incredibly clever children’s table that expands as a child grows.
+He also designed a climbing frame known as the Abbatt Frame, which remained in production well into the 1960s.
 What was clear was that the Abbatts were now becoming manufacturers and took premises at 94 Wimpole Street in 1936.
-They asked Ernö to design the interior and exterior and even some of the furniture.
+They asked Ernö to design the interior, exterior, and some of the furniture.
 That very connected relationship continued into 1937 when Goldfinger was commissioned to create an exhibit for the British Pavilion of the Exposition Internationale des Arts et Techniques de la Vie Moderne in Paris.
 The exhibit was called The Child; the Abbatts supplied the toys.
-What is interesting here is that people were thinking about Goldfinger as someone synonymous with designs for childhood, a far cry from his persona in the late 60s.
+Interestingly, people were thinking about Goldfinger as synonymous with designs for childhood, a far cry from his persona in the late 60s.

-The role the Abbatts played in Goldfinger’s pre-WW2 emigre life cannot be underestimated, they were his main client.
+The Abbatts’ role in Goldfinger’s pre-WW2 emigre life cannot be underestimated; they were his main client.
 They also commissioned several other refugees who would almost certainly have been in Ernö’s circle.
 Like the Prichards, they played an important role in bringing modern ideas into mainstream society and meaningfully helping people fleeing persecution.

 Ernö continued working on other projects with the Abbatts and Mary Crowley.
 Britain was now engulfed in war and Ernö and Mary were looking at experimental building designs.
 There was a lot of concern nationally about the potential sudden need for temporary housing.
-Baked into that, for Goldfinger, was a genuine concern about the welfare of children who would find themselves displaced with their parents.
+Baked into that, for Goldfinger, was a genuine concern about the welfare of children who would find themselves displaced from their parents.
 One idea they came up with was called the Expanding Nursery School.
-What was clear was that at some point in the future building programmes and regeneration would begin.
-I find it interesting that built into this was the assumption that Britain would win the war and recognisable normality would return, this was quite early in the scheme of things to come to that conclusion.
+What was clear was that at some point in the future, building programmes and regeneration would begin.
+The assumption that Britain would win the war and that recognisable normality would return was baked into the thinking; it was quite early in the scheme of things to come to that conclusion.

 Aid for Russia Fund